Key takeaways

 - abdominal pain

-Mild side effects of many drugs may go away within a few days to a couple of weeks.
-But if they become bothersome, talk with your doctor or pharmacist.
+Mild side effects of Mounjaro may go away within a few days to a couple of weeks.
+But if they persist or become bothersome, talk with your doctor or pharmacist.

 Serious side effects